-However people who have panic attacks but don’t have an anxiety disorder are at risk of developing mental health problems further down the line.
-Therefore effective early intervention can be very helpful and is surprisingly effective.
+However, people who have panic attacks but don’t have an anxiety disorder are at risk of developing mental health problems further down the line.
+Effective early intervention can therefore be very helpful and is surprisingly effective.

 The training covers a wide range of CBT topics from introductory through to advanced.
-The combination of lecture, case studies (video/ audio analysis) and role plays significantly develops skills and knowledge of CBT techniques and provides an effective and cost efficient investment in your professional development.
+The combination of lecture, case studies (video/audio analysis) and role play significantly develops skills and knowledge of CBT techniques and provides an effective and cost efficient investment in your professional development.